AnnieThomas02/Starbucks-Capstone-Project/README.md

 1.	portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.).
 2.	profile.json - demographic data for each customer.
 3.	transcript.json - records for transactions, offers received, offers viewed, and offers completed.
+4. Starbucks_Capstone_notebook.ipynb-  is written in a Jupyter Notebook
+  - First we state the questions that we need to answer.
+  - We load the dataset.
+  - Then we pre process the data for visualization
+  - Then we perform some data visualization to get some more insights.
+  - After that we make a dataframe just for modelling purpose and run various machine learning algorithms on it.
+  - Finally we summarize our findings.

 ## Result